cmusser/boss/README.md

 # BOSS - the Barely Omnicient System Starter

 ## Overview
-BOSS is a webserver that responds to requests by invoking a process if the process is not known to be running already.
-The configuration allows you to specify the URL for a given client and for each client, the command to invoke.
+BOSS manages a set of commmands described in a YAML file, spawning a process for each in the forground and waiting for them to finish.
+On completion, the processes are restarted.
+You can add, remove or update the commands in the YAML file and inform BOSS via a signal.
+In response, it will update the set of running commands, spawning and terminating processes as needed.

 ## Motivation
-`boss` was designed to deploy [vpnd](https://github.com/cmusser/vpnd) --a VPN system where the server side is designed to interact with a single peer--in a way that serves multiple clients.
-One way to solving this particular problem with `vpnd` would be modifying `vpnd` itself to support multiple clients.
-But this adds complexity, and with it, the possibility of bugs and performance degradation. `boss` allows a fairly elegant multi-user capability without requiring that `vpnd` be modified.
+`boss` is useful for managing sets of closely coordinated processes, A specific application is deploying [vpnd](https://github.com/cmusser/vpnd), a VPN system where each process interacts with a single client.
+To serve multiple clients, multiple server processes are needed, which gets unwieldy if managed by hand.
+One way to solving this problem would be modifying `vpnd` itself to support multiple clients.
+But this adds complexity, and inevitably, bugs and performance degradation. `boss` allows easy management for cases similar to this.

 ## Usage

 ### Configuration

-The configuration file is in YAML format and describes the listen address, and list of client URLs.
-For each client URL, a command to invoke is specified.
+The configuration file is in YAML format and describes the list of commands.
+Each command has a name, and the actual command to execute: invoke is specified.
 The configuration looks like this:

-    listen_addr: 0.0.0.0:8080
-    clients:
-      /some-app/fred
-        launch_cmd: /usr/bin/some-app -c /etc/some-app/fred.conf
-      /some-app/martha:
-        launch_cmd: /usr/bin/some-app -c /etc/vpnd/some-app/martha.conf
-      /some-other-app/johnny:
-        launch_cmd: /usr/bin/some-other-app -c /etc/some-other-app/johnny.conf
-      /some-other-app/bocephus:
-        launch_cmd: /usr/bin/some-other-app -c /etc/some-other-app/bocephus.conf
+    First Task:
+      argv: /usr/bin/cmd first 4
+    Second Task:
+      argv: /usr/bin/cmd second 10
+    Second And A Half Task:
+      argv: /usr/bin/cmd second-and-a-half 5
+    Third Task:
+      argv: /usr/bin/cmd third 6

-### Client access
+### Invocation

-To request an application for a client, use a web client, such as curl:

-	 ~ >> curl localhost:8080/some-app/fred
-    available

-Note that a response from `boss` only indicates whether the requested service is available.
-It does not return any information about it--the assumption is that clients have all the information needed to connect to said service.
-Adding this kind of information might be a future enhancement.
+Launch `boss` and it will spawn all tasks in its configuration.
+The stdin/stdout/stderr for the spawned processses are inherited from boss itself, so redirect the output of boss in a way suitable for the commands.
+To change the set of commands, or the actual commands invoked, edit the configuration file and send `boss` the `SIGHUP` signal.

+## History

+The previous version of this program took a substantially different form, both in design and implementation.
+It used to have a webserver frontend, the idea being that one started processes individually via REST requests.
+Aside from the potential for security problems (like, don't just run this bound to an Internet-exposed address), individual launching didn't actually add much value.
+If you want to start processes in an ad hoc manner, just start them by hand.

+As for the implementation, it included a Hyper-based webserver and was pre-`async/.await`, so the the asynchronous aspects of the program were harder to read.

-## Security
+## Future
-One could reasonably ask: "is invoking processes in response to web requests __really a good idea__?"
-At the very least, you should consider this something that should be used sparingly.
-A number of things could make it less iffy:

-- Running the service over HTTPS, which could be accomplished in the short term by putting `boss` behind a reverse proxy that does the TLS termination.
-The `listen_addr` configuration directive is of use here.
-Small setups could just listen on `localhost`.

-- Having some kind of authentication method, at the very least an API key or request token encrypted with a shared secret.

-- Very careful consideration of the commands you put in the configuration file.

-- The possibility that this should be a library crate that is used by programs that contain a hardwired set of very specific commands to execute.
-This would encourage programs explicitly designed to have limited scope.
-The responsibility for thinking this through would be with the application developer.

-All these things considered, `boss` is a good way of providing a flexible command starter for programs that are designed to run on behalf of (and at the request of) a single external client.
+This could evolve into an something that could be used instead of `systemd` or Docker Compose, possibly for use on non-Linux systems or embedded machines where the full Linux wasn't present.
+It needs the ability to specify whether processes should be restarted on termination and probably needs more logic for signal handling in general, like responding differently depending on the signal received by a process.
+Another enhancement might be reloading by simply editing the configuration file, which `boss` could watch via `inotify` or a similar mechanism.
+No need to send a signal to re-read the config.

+Right now, the process starting logic is repeated in three different places because factoring it out into a function involves type-system challenges best addresses by an unstable feature that allows type aliases for `impl Trait`.
+This is described by [Rust RFC 2515](https://github.com/rust-lang/rfcs/blob/master/text/2515-type_alias_impl_trait.md).
+To keep things compilable on stable, repetition is used, but a branch that uses this feature will be maintained for experimentation.